kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     def importZEXPs(context):
     ...

-Than you simply prepare zexp objects and copy its to *import* directory.
+Then simply prepare zexp objects and copy them to *import* directory.